Kingxukai/linux/Documentation/userspace-api/media/v4l/selection-api.rst

 .. _selection-api:

-Cropping, composing and scaling -- the SELECTION API
+Cropping, composing and scaling -- the woke SELECTION API
 ====================================================